DigitalCoreNZ/hashnode/cmbrs4gww000k02l98rdgbwkf.md

 > NOTE: The ‘sudo’ command is not required as the root account has full privileges.

-* Once the updates have been downloaded, I run the ‘pveupgrade‘ command to update the system and the Proxmox VE installation:
+* Once the updates have been downloaded, I run the ‘pveupgrade‘ command to update the system and the PVE installation:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1762492827888/1c0d9bdb-0f64-4158-a301-656fd97aab91.png align="center")

-* Due to the installation of a kernel update, I need to reboot Proxmox VE:
+* Due to the installation of a kernel update, I need to reboot PVE:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1762493073753/3d8b8b81-c5d3-459d-ae2d-e82f094d047f.png align="center")

 ---

-## Downloading an OS to Proxmox VE.
+## Downloading an OS to PVE.

-* I use a browser to login to Proxmox VE.
+* I use a browser to login to PVE.

 * On the left of the screen, under Server View, I go to `Datacenter > nuclab60 > local (nuclab60)`.